-Everything here is drag and drops.
+Everything here is dragging and dropping.

 Getresponse Pricing and Plans

-There are four (4) plans available on the Getresponse website.
+There are four (4) plans available on the website.
 Each plan comes with different marketing tools and features.
 But at a very competitive price compared to its close competitors.

 Key Differences in Plans and Features